 Carbon monoxide is a non-fire incident, but it is popular during winter months.
 Carbon monoxide is an invisible killer caused when fuels from gasoline, wood, coal, natural gas, propane, oil, and methane burn incompletely.

 Heating and cooking appliances that burn fuel are potential sources of carbon monoxide.
 The poisoning is difficult to recognize, so install carbon monoxide alarms in your home to avoid this silent killer.

 You are probably using your fireplace more frequently in the winter months to help keep you and your family warm.
 Fireplaces produce creosote which can easily ignite and cause more fire and smoke and lead to a potential disaster in your home.

-Before you start using your fireplace more regularly check for any damages and make sure it is clean.
+Before you start using your it more regularly check for any damages to your fireplace and make sure it is clean.
 Always make sure the fire is completely out before leaving the room or your home.